SocialFinanceDigitalLabs/liia-tools/development-best-practices.md

 21. **Limit Function Parameter Count**: Too many parameters can complicate a function.
 If a function requires numerous inputs, consider using structured data types or classes.

+22. **Inline Comments for Context**: While function and module documentation is crucial, inline comments within code blocks are invaluable for providing context and explaining complex logic.
+Ensure comments are concise and directly related to the code they accompany.
+They should clarify 'why' something is done (if not immediately obvious) rather than 'what' is being done.

 ---

 By integrating these best practices into our daily development workflow, we aim to build a robust, efficient, and maintainable ETL pipeline that meets our project's requirements.
 Remember, these are guidelines to direct our development, but always use your best judgment for specific scenarios.